jaimish11/image-search-slack-api/README.md

+🚧 Work in Progress

+This project is currently being refactored and extended.
+It showcases a Slack image search integration and will include:

+- Serverless deployment via AWS Lambda
+- Observability via CloudWatch
+- Optional caching and async event handling via SQS
+- And more

 # Slack App backend built with Express

 An Express-based API that looks up images based on an input string received from a slash command from a Slack client application.